Clemapfel/jluna/docs/manual.md

 abc (16076289990349425027)
 ```

-We see that lexicographically, the symbol are out of order.
+We see that, lexicographically, the symbol are out of order.
 They are, however, ordered properly according to their hashes.

 ---

 ## Functions

-Functions in julia are movable, reassignable objects just like any other type, however in C++ raw functions are usually handled separately. `jluna` aims to bridge this gap through its function interface.
+Functions in julia are movable, reassignable objects just like any other type.
+In C++, raw functions are usually handled separately and while object wrappers exist, they are very different from julia functions. `jluna` aims to bridge this gap through its own function interface.

 ### Calling julia Functions from C++